waitinfuture/emapreduce/intl.en-US/Data Development/FAQ about data development.md

 ## What do I do if a TPS conflict occurs when multiple consumer IDs consume the same topic?

 Cause: This topic may have been created during public preview or in other environments.
 This causes consumption data inconsistency among multiple consumer groups.
-Solution: .
+Solution: [submit a ticket](https://workorder-intl.console.aliyun.com/#/ticket/createIndex).
 Specify the topic and consumer IDs in the ticket.

 ## Can I view the job logs stored in core nodes?